The New Tesla: The Elon Musk Medicine Show

 In 2017, we'll see the launch of the Zonbak Solar thermal product, which is a particularly powerful solution for homes with forced air heating and offers a cheap retrofit solution for what is still the larger part of the energy bill in the Northern tier: heat and hot water.
 Hands down, if it is a good fit for your property, this goes after the 70% of your bill that is thermal, and home owners should be able to add tremendous value to their homes.
 Several efficiency and passive measures could complement such a retrofit and reduce the overall energy spend by 20-50% while at the same time extending the lifespan of your existing furnace.

 In short, notice that forced air heat is quite common for home heating, and you have to realize that this is a very high NPV retrofitting option, with a large addressable market.
-Compare that to Solar PV and (again, in the Northern tier), a 10-20% savings on your electrical bills is typically only a 3-6% on the total energy spend.
+Compare that to solar PV and (again, in the Northern tier), a 10-20% savings on your electrical bills is typically only a 3-6% on the total energy spend.
 Solar PV would drop to the bottom of the list of retrofits.

-- Holistic Solar and the value of Hydrogen
+- Holistic Solar and the value of hydrogen

 Another solution path is suggested in a response from Zoltan Kiss, an SA contributor and a pioneer in thin-film solar for the last 50 years, to my recent Teslaverse article (with minor edits).
 Zoltan's new company, Holistic Solar (if the link does not work yet, go to Nanergy Solar) offers a radical alternative solar model that brings hydrogen into the equation: